 It's worth mentioning that corporate, university, or public WiFi hotspots often have a built-in firewall in the wireless router which automatically prevents any kind of network traffic between connected devices.
-Unfortunately, iSyncr WiFi cannot circumvent this kind of network restriction; for this reason we generally recommend our users to use a home wireless network if at all possible.
+Unfortunately, iSyncr cannot circumvent this kind of network restriction; for this reason we generally recommend our users to use a home wireless network if at all possible.

 Follow these steps to configure your Windows Firewall in Windows 7:

-In some cases, you might need to tweak your wireless router settings in order for iSyncr WiFi to connect.
+In some cases, you might need to tweak your wireless router settings in order for iSyncr to connect.
 This is because some wireless routers might have a built-in firewall preventing traffic, or it might be preventing multicast packets.
 Steps for configuring your wireless router: